0xPolygon/polygon-docs/docs/cdk/architecture/ulxly-stb.md

 ### Design and implementation

-On L1, CDK chains enable STB for an asset by deploying STB contracts on L1 to create alternative **[`L1Escrow`](https://github.com/pyk/zkevm-stb/blob/main/src/L1Escrow.sol)** account that holds the asset, and allows the CDK chain operator to manage this token reserve.
+On L1, CDK chains enable STB for an asset by deploying STB contracts on L1 to create an alternative [`L1Escrow`](https://github.com/pyk/zkevm-stb/blob/main/src/L1Escrow.sol) account that holds the asset, and allows the CDK chain operator to manage this token reserve.

 On L2 (the CDK chain), there are three components needed to make this work: